 You can also add a pinch of loose incense to a charcoal disk in a burner for ceremonial use outdoors or in a well ventilated area

-Alternatively, you do not need to burn the blend at all to enjoy the plant energies.
-You can carry your tin with you for a grounding tool that can be breathed in to calm and relax you throughout the day.
+Alternatively, you do not need to burn the blend to enjoy the plant energies.
+You can carry your tin with you for a grounding tool that can be breathed in, to calm and relax you throughout the day.